-In the report area 10.83% or 17,087 individuals are living in households with income below 100% of the Federal Poverty Level (FPL).
-This indicator is relevant because poverty creates barriers to access including health services, food, and other necessities that contribute to poor health status.
+Within the report area 21.66% or 24,247 individuals for whom poverty status is determined are living in households with income below the Federal Poverty Level (FPL).
+This indicator is relevant because poverty creates barriers to access including health services, healthy food, and other necessities that contribute to poor health status.